nosnowfall/nosnowfall.github.io/_personalprojects/project-2.md

 ![](/images/k2000_inner.jpg)

 It didn't seem to respond to any change of input either outside or inside the composite.
 Not knowing which chip was defective and in the interest of time, I simply replaced them both.
 Now that I'd fixed it, I went ahead and replaced all of the electrolytic supply capacitors as a precaution - I want this meter to last.
 I don't yet have a way to calibrate it, but most of the measurements compare favorably with newer 6.5 digit meters in the WEMPEC lab, including the 2700.
 I recently found a multiplexer card compatible with this unit, which puts me one step closer to using its full scanning meter capability.

+---
+February 2026 update: the RS232 converter has gone haywire.
+This is apparently a failure for older Keithley 20xx main boards, something to do with an output control line incompatibility with the true RS232 spec.
+Hopefully I can just replace the transceiver and update firmware while I'm at it.